OSInside/kiwi/doc/source/building/build_containerized.rst

     end

-After these changes a :command:`dice build` command will make use of the Host Buildsystem and starts the KIWI build process there.
+After these changes a :command:`dice build` command will make use of the Host Buildsystem and starts the {kiwi} build process there.

 .. note:: Provisioning of the Host Buildsystem